Soccer-mad Germans turning their backs on World Cup

 AP Sports Writer

-BERLIN (AP) — Normally when the World Cup comes around, Germans proudly fly their country’s flag and enthusiastically back their team.
+BERLIN (AP) — Normally when the World Cup comes around, Germans happily wave their country’s flag and enthusiastically back their team.

 Not this time.